 Notable is the expansion of financial aid during Hubbard’s deanship, which increased 600% from 2004 to 2018.
 Hubbard also raised more than $500 million to establish Columbia Business School’s future home on Columbia University’s Manhattanville campus.
-The School’s expansion into two new buildings – the Henry R. Kravis Building and the Ronald O. Perelman Center for Business Innovation – will elevate its position as a source of global business innovation and economic policy.
+The School’s expansion into two new buildings – the Henry R. Kravis Building and the East Building – will elevate its position as a source of global business innovation and economic policy.

 Recognizing the benefits that can come from being a part of an interconnected, research-oriented University, Hubbard bolstered strategic partnerships and programs across the University.
 Under his leadership, Columbia Business School helped launched the following joint initiatives:

 - The Richard Paul Richman Center for Business, Law, and Public Policy, which promotes evidence-based public policy and fosters dialogue and debate on emerging questions where business and markets intersect with the law.

 - The Tamer Center for Social Enterprise, which challenges and educates leaders to use business tools, and entrepreneurial and management skills to address issues and activities that lie at the intersection of business practice and the interests of society.